About us

 In 2012, together with Jaan Tallinn, the co-founder of Skype, and Huw Price, the Bertrand Russell Professor of Philosophy, they set out “to steer a small fraction of Cambridge's great intellectual resources, and of the reputation built on its past and present scientific pre-eminence, to the task of ensuring that our own species has a long-term future.”

-They were joined by an international advisory panel including academics like Stephen Hawking, and industry-leaders like Elon Musk.
+They were joined by an international advisory panel including academics like Stephen Hawking.
 Since our first postdoctoral researchers started in September 2015, we have grown quickly to a full-time team of fourteen.
 Our research focuses on biological risks, environmental risks, risks from artificial intelligence, and how to manage extreme technological risk in general.
 We are located within the University of Cambridge.